 The Division of Berlin

 After World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-The same division occurred in the capital city, Berlin, even though it was located deep within the Soviet occupation zone.
+The same division was also observed in capital city, Berlin, which was located in the depth of the Soviet occupied zone.

-During the Cold War, Berlin was physically located deep within the Soviet occupation zone in East Germany.
-The division between East Berlin and West Berlin was demarcated by the Berlin Wall, a heavily guarded barrier that stretched for about 87 miles (140 kilometers) around the western part of the city.
+During the cold war, Berlin was geographically located right in the center of the soviet occupied area in eastern Germany.
+The subdivision of East Berlin and West Berlin was that the Berlin Wall was being constructed to be as a heavily guarded barrier that encompassed approximately ninety kilometers of the border around the western part of the city.

 West Berlin

-West Berlin, although geographically located within East Germany, was under the control of the Western powers: the United States, the United Kingdom, and France.
-It was a symbol of the democratic West, with a capitalist economy and a different political system from the socialist regime in the East.
+West Berlin, although geographically located within East Germany, was under the control of the Western powers: the United States, the United Kingdo and France.
+“That was part of the democratic West with a capitalist economy and a different political system from the socialist one in the East.”

 East Berlin